johanflint/boite/README.md

 Boite
 =====

-Boite is a scala utility class that will help you eliminate NullPointerExceptions.
+Boite is a Scala 2.10 utility class that will help you eliminate NullPointerExceptions.
 It is an alternative to Scala's Option and to Lift's Box.

 It defines a class `Box[T]` that can have three values: Empty, Full, or Failure.
 Also, it contains special matchers for use in unit tests written with ScalaTest.